Our Aims, Purpose and Values

 The NBPSA has no single diagnostic focus meaning it can provide impartial, consensus driven advice on the complex array of behaviours, assessments, diseases and interventions that can affect a child’s development.

 We have two connected aims as a health promotion charity:

-The NBPSA was formed to achieve two related visions.
-The first is that children with, or who are at risk of having, Neurodevelopmental Disorders will experience more successful childhoods.
-As a result, they will achieve their personal potential to become happy and contributing adult members of our Australasian society.
+- That children with, or who are at risk of having, neurodevelopmental disorders will experience more successful childhoods and achieve their personal potential to become happy and contributing adult members of society.

 - We strive to work with existing systems in order to promote understanding and improved support for the well-being of children.

 - We work within a life-course perspective with the dual goals of alleviating current distress, and working towards optimal adult outcomes, which includes successful transition to adult services where necessary

 - In acknowledgement of the complexity and uncertainty inherent to this area of work, we value the sharing of knowledge and experience towards the development of good clinical judgement